Washingon Academy Social Media

 Rules are edited by a concerned group. "allowed to chew gum" gets nixed

-"Is there any way to lock everybody in this room?"
+"Is there any way to lock everybody in this room?" response to kids that keep fleeing the discussions.

 "Do you want your vote to count?"